-His Royal Highness Prince Henry of Wales, KCVO
+His Royal Highness Prince Harry, Duke of Sussex

 These Games have shone a spotlight on the ‘unconquerable’ character of service men and women and their families and their ‘Invictus’ spirit.
 These Games have been about seeing guys sprinting for the finish line and then turning round to clap the last man in.
 They have been about teammates choosing to cross the line together, not wanting to come second, but not wanting the other guys to either.
 These Games have shown the very best of the human spirit.